A Lot or a Little?

 Cavalryman shown asleep at a campsite next to an almost-empty bottle of booze.
 Cigar smoking.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Many kids will enjoy this traditionally animated story about a brave wild mustang in the 19th century American west, but parents may find it overlong even at a running time of less than 90 minutes.
-Parents should also know that there are some scary scenes and that the story may be hard for younger children to follow because the horse characters do not talk.
+Many kids will enjoy this traditionally animated story about a brave wild mustang in the 19th-century American West, but parents may find it overlong even at a running time of less than 90 minutes.
+Parents should also know that there are some scary scenes and that the story may be hard for younger children to follow because the horse characters don't talk.

 There are some lovely and powerful images of horses racing through endless stretches of grass, mountains, and rivers.
 The scary scenes are very vivid, especially the fire and a railroad engine knocked off its tracks that comes tumbling downhill.
 But the story moves slowly, especially during the dreary Bryan Adams songs.
-The narration (by Matt Damon) is more poetic than descriptive, so younger kids will benefit from some discussion about the story before they get to the theater.
+The narration (by Matt Damon) is more poetic than descriptive, so younger kids will benefit from some discussion about the story.

 Did we miss something on diversity?